List of old Perth railway station platform arrangements: Perth City Link: Stage 3

 The following arrangements were in place from 20 August 2012 until 20 May 2013 during stage 3 of the Perth City Link project:

 Perth City Link: Stage 4

-The following arrangements have been in place since 20 May 2013 and will be until 18 July 2013 during stage 4 of the Perth City Link project and until the new Fremantle railway line tunnel is completed:
+The following arrangements were in place from 20 May 2013 until 18 July 2013 during stage 4 of the Perth City Link project and until the new Fremantle line tunnel was completed:

-Completion of Fremantle railway line tunnel
+Completion of the Fremantle line tunnel

-The following are arrangements from 18 July 2013 after the completion of the new Fremantle railway line tunnel:
+The following are arrangements from 18 July 2013 after the completion of the new Fremantle line tunnel:

 Platform 4 upgrade

 From 13 October 2013 until 15 December 2013, Platform 4 was not in use while undergoing upgrade.
-Thus, Thornlie railway line operated from Platform 6 on the said dates.
+Thus, Thornlie line operated from Platform 6 on the said dates.

 Midland Line permanent platform change

-From 16 December 2013 onwards, Midland railway line operates from Platform 9 permanently.
-Moreover, Thornlie railway line returns operation in Platform 4 following the platform upgrade.
+From 16 December 2013 onwards, the Midland line operates from Platform 9 permanently.
+Moreover, the Thornlie line returns to operate on Platform 4 following the platform upgrade.